Is Direct Primary Care Worth It?

 The Monthly Membership Breakdown

-A typical DPC membership costs $100 monthly, which totals $1,200 annually for most adults.
+A typical DPC membership costs $100 monthly, which totals $1,200 annually for most adults, aligning with broader estimates of how much direct primary care costs.
+In a direct pay model, that price often also includes direct access to the physician by phone, text, or email, which can improve the doctor patient relationship and make care fit daily life.
 Add a high-deductible health plan for emergencies at roughly $200 to $300 monthly, and your total reaches $3,600 to $4,800 per year.
 Traditional insurance charges an average family premium of $23,500 annually according to the Kaiser Family Foundation, plus deductibles averaging $1,735 for individual coverage in 2024.
 Most people paying traditional premiums never see that math laid out clearly, which is why the shock arrives later when a routine visit triggers a copay, then a separate lab charge, then a surprise bill from an out-of-network radiologist three months later.
-DPC eliminates this chaos entirely.
+DPC eliminates this chaos entirely

 What You Actually Pay Under Each Model